RaulDiodiu/rap-handson-travel-docs/part7/7b_s4d.md

 [^ Top of page](#)
 In the appearing pop-up select the first npm script *start*.
 You'll have to disable the popup blocker (if necessary).
 Now it'll take a few moments until it starts, but finally your app will appear in an additional browser tab.

 The app is opening and looking exactly as we saw it previously when testing the Service Binding.
 As we didn’t change any code, this is quite obvious.
-Anyways we’re e.g. able to change the selected columns manually by clicking on _Settings_ and selecting them.
-Those settings allows some out-of-the-box functionality for the user without us having to code anything at all.
+Anyway, we’re e.g. able to change the selected columns manually by clicking on _Settings_ and selecting them.
+Those settings allow some out-of-the-box functionality for the user without us having to code anything at all.
 For example, changing selected fields or arranging their order, sorting, grouping and filtering.

 ![alt](images/image6_10.png)